All Episodes

 dan friesen

-But I do think, I did appreciate in the book also that you did very clearly delineate that blood libel part.
+But I do think I did appreciate in the book also that you did very clearly delineate that blood libel part.

-That's such an important piece of what makes some of this, like the archaic anti-Semitic tropes being cooked into a lot of these conspiracy theories is something that I think a lot of people may miss or may not want to address, and I think that's super important.
+Like that's such an important piece of like what makes some of this like the archaic anti-Semitic tropes being cooked into a lot of these conspiracy theories is something that I think a lot of people may miss or may not want to address.

 mike rothschild